AlexanderMakarov/am-budget-view/README.md

 from am-budget-view run in the same folder `fava AM\ Budget\ View.beancount` - it should print `Starting Fava on http://127.0.0.1:5000`.
 Open this link in browser and it would show graphs and other accounting visualization, financial statistic about your transactions.
-If run am-budget-view one more time (for example with corrected configuration) then Fava UI would catch up changes without restart (need press button on page).
+To regenerate Beancount report (for example with corrected configuration) need to re-run am-budget-view (it generates this file only once) while Fava UI would catch up changes by pressing relevant button in page.

 # Limitations

 - Application does not have currencies exchange rates source other than transactions files you provide to it.
+  Because it is designed to work completely offline.
-  But it allows to perform conversions even using those scarse information from transaction files.
+  While it performs quite precise conversions using only scarse information from transaction files.
   It converts currencies with direct exchange rates first, next with best multi-hop conversion option found by Dijkstra algorithm.
 Precision is measured as a number of days between current day and each exchange rate date used for conversion hop, with one exception - even if target date is the same date where we have direct exchange rate then precision would be 1, because precision 0 means "no conversion", i.e. transaction currency is a target currency.
-- Application does not support a way to categorize transactions in a different way for different accounts.
+- Application does not support a way to categorize transactions in a different way for different accounts/banks.

 # Contributions

 Feel free to contribute your features, fixes and so on.

 It is usual Go repo with some useful shortcuts in [Makefile](/Makefile).

-Also please help to fix Armenian subtitles in the [YouTube video](https://www.youtube.com/embed/4MZN-SK15HE?cc_load_policy=1) - I believe that Google Translator provided me with pretty mediocre translation but my Armenian knowledge is not enough to make subtitles better.

 # Development